edburns/blog-jekyll/_posts/2022-02-15-javaland-2022-picks.md

 talk demonstrates the continued vitality of Jakarta EE by showing how the OpenId Connect standard is supported in Jakarta EE 10.
-From a historical perspective, the Security API, introduced by David Blevins in Jakarta EE 8, is a great foundation for this even more important API.
-I am curious to see if Spring adopts this or continues in their [go your own way](https://www.youtube.com/watch?v=VZAJMBFq85s) approach when it comes to the "invent vs adopt" decision.
+From a historical perspective, the Security API, introduced by David Blevins in Jakarta EE 8, is a great foundation for OpenId Connect.
+I am curious to see if Spring adopts the Security spec or continues in their
+[go your own way](https://www.youtube.com/watch?v=VZAJMBFq85s) approach when it comes to the "invent vs adopt" decision.

 #### 18:00 - 18:40 - Silverado - How to Survive a Live Coding Session

 I have observed the world-master of live coding, Dr. Venkat Subramaniam, and wondered, "how does he do it?"
-This meta-session from [Jacek Kunicki](https://twitter.com/rucek) offers, "tips and tricks presented here will help you feel more comfortable and prepared for (almost) everything.
+This meta-session about live coding sessions from [Jacek Kunicki](https://twitter.com/rucek) offers, "tips and tricks [to] help you feel more comfortable and prepared for (almost) everything.
 Real-life horror stories included!"
 Sounds great!

 #### 19:00 - 19:40 - Quantum 1+2 - Die neue Gesprächskultur: ganz wie in Panama

-I'm glad to see my JSF expert group old colleague [Bernd Müller](https://www.goodreads.com/review/show/378749161) is still donig new and exciting different things in the Java world.
+I'm glad to see my JSF expert group old colleague [Bernd Müller](https://www.goodreads.com/review/show/378749161) is still doing new and exciting different things in the Java world.
 This particular topic of native-Java interaction (but not the GraalVM kind) is close to my heart, having worked with JNI over [20 years ago](https://www-archive.mozilla.org/oji/).

 ### Wednesday, 16 March 2022